-2 Corinthians 13:5-6 Examine yourselves, whether ye be in the faith; prove your own selves.
-Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?
-But I trust that ye shall know that we are not reprobates.
+2 Corinthians 13:5-6 Examine yourselves as to whether you are in the faith.
+Test yourselves.
+Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.
+But I trust that you will know that we are not disqualified.

 We came across this interesting story by Leslie B. Flynn in her book Dare to Care Like Jesus.

 A Christian baroness, living in the highlands of Nairobi, Kenya, told of a young national who was employed as her houseboy.
 After three months he asked the baroness to give him a letter of reference to a friendly sheik some miles away.
 The baroness, not wishing the houseboy to leave just when he had learned the routine of the household, offered to increase his pay.
 The lad replied that he was not leaving for higher pay.
 Rather, he had decided he would become either a Christian or a Muslim.
 This was why he had come to work for the baroness for three months.
 He had wished to see how Christians acted.
 Now he wanted to work for three months for the sheik to observe the ways of the Muslims.
 Then he would decide which way of life he would follow.
 The baroness was stunned as she recalled her many blemishes in her dealings with the houseboy.
 She could only exclaim, "Why didn't you tell me at the beginning!"

 I'm sorry to be the bearer of bad news but the minute we label ourselves "Christian", we must know that people will be watching us everywhere we go.
 This does not mean that we have to be perfect (although that is what the world often expects to see)!
 But what it means is that we have to be daily walking in repentance, frequently examining our behaviors and motives, and praying for God's deliverance from all the ways we fall short.
 We must be bettering ourselves for the Kingdom every single day!
 Yes, it must be the main focus in our lives!